jastudillol/MRC_diversity_reception/README.md

 	propagation-loss-model.cc
 	propagation-loss-model.h

 2. The resulting binary file has to be imported into the ns-3 simulator only once at the beginning of the simulation.
 The idea here is that when a packet is received, the distance is checked, and from this distance, we map the equivalent parameters.
-Thus, there are equivalent values of m and $\Omega$ for a given distance, and with these equivalent values, the power value that simulates the diversity reception is generated.
+Thus, there are equivalent values of m and Ω for a given distance, and with these equivalent values, the power value that simulates the diversity reception is generated.

 For this purpose, 'ns-3.27/Nakagami/' folder has different binary files for four diversity orders.